 And, of course, there's also the burgeoning number of devices that work best in inconvenient places, specifically wireless access points and LAN-connected security cameras.
 Both need power, and while their typical ceiling-level installation means cabling can be run through false ceilings, they're also a natural for PoE.

 And here's the problem: in particular, two classes of devices lift the power requirements significantly.
-As 802.11n takes off, it will drive
+As 802.11n takes off, it will drive up power requirements beyond the original 15W of PoE; and similarly, higher-quality security cameras need more juice than static, low-to-medium resolution cameras.

 So there are drivers for a higher-power PoE, but there are also downsides.
 Higher power also adds to the enterprise's electricity bill – and that doesn't play well in a world increasingly preoccupied with “green IT”.